What is this site for?

 Where should I begin?

 This website is intended to be dynamic: it is constantly growing, changing, and evolving.
 There is no “right” way to move through the site, and if you like exploring you are welcome to simply dive in to see what you discover!
-If you’re already friends with web 2.0, here are two ways you can instantly get engaged with shiftingthinking:
+Here are some things you can do:

 - Follow us on (username shiftingthinkng – yes, there’s a missing “i”)